aewshopping/repo-blog/base/notes/singe-page-view-transitions-and-dialogs.md

 ### Hiding elements explicitly

-- To avoid elements flashing up at the end of beginning of animations I also needed apply a 'hider' class.
-View transition didn't quite work as I would have expected here but it was relatively simple to correct for this - pop in the `opacity:0` class (or alternatively `display:hidden` class) whenever you definitely shouldn't see the dialog!
+- To avoid elements flashing up at the end of close modal animations I also needed apply a 'hider' class.
+View transition didn't quite work as I would have expected here but it was relatively simple to correct for this - pop in the `opacity:0` class (or alternatively `display:hidden` class) when you definitely shouldn't see the dialog!
+- This was only needed in the close modal function.

+### Transitioning the backdrop of the modal with view transitions

 - Transitioning the backdrop of the modal was extremely fiddly to figure out although in the end the solution that I landed on was pretty compact.
 - The problem I found was that I could either transition _in_, or transition _out_ the backdrop with a fade, but I struggled to make both work.
 - Anyway here is what I did